-Development of a concept for a comprehensive quality management system for equality and diversity.
+Measure 7.1 Conceptualisation and introduction of a comprehensive quality management for equality and diversity Brief description Development of a concept for a comprehensive quality management system for equality and diversity.
 The preparation of the relevant data and verification of the effectiveness of the equality measures are to be integrated.
-It appears important that all data previously gathered and stored on a decentralised basis is now prepared on a systematic basis and in an easily accessible way for the entire university and the subunits.
-In addition, further data of relevance are to be gathered, such as the percentage of women in positions that require a senior postdoctoral gualification and are funded by the university.

-Staff Unit Diversity Management and the Centre for Quality Analysis (ZQA) in cooperation with

-• Directorate 6 Planning and Organisation

-• Office of the Officer for Equal Opportunities and for the Protection of

-Conceptualisation until the end of 2019, followed by implementation

-Considerable facilitation of the gender equality work and/or its analysis, creating additional transparency, detailed possibilities for evaluation and improved data basis of the equality monitoring, possibility for a more precise analysis and a needs-based adaptation of the measures
+It appears important that all data previously gathered and stored on a decentralised basis is now prepared on a systematic basis and in an easily accessible way for the entire univer- sity and the sub-units.
+In addition, further data of relevance are to be gathered, such as the percentage of women in positions that require a senior post-doctoral qualification and are funded by the university.
+Area of responsibility: Staff Unit for Diversity Management and the Centre for Quality Analysis (ZQA) in cooperation with Directorate 6 Planning and Organisation, Office for Gender Equality Implementation period: Conceptualisation until the end of 2019, followed by implementation Estimated cost: Staff resources: 1 FTE, material resources 5,000 Euros per year Expected effects: This can make the gender equality work and/or its analysis consider- ably more easy and create additional transparency.
+Detailed possibil- ities for evaluation and improved data basis of the equality monitor- ing, possibility for a more precise analysis and a needs-based adap- tation of the measures

-Reporting system for verifying the implementation of the equality policy targets at the level of the university as a whole

-On the basis of the Equality Concept and the implementation plans of the schools, in the scope of the quality management, the status of the achieved equality goals is verified on a regular basis.
-These reports also provide the basis for the allocation of the resources for equality

-Staff Unit Diversity Management and the Centre for Quality Analysis (ZQA) in cooperation with
+Measure 7.2 Reporting system for verifying the implementation of the equal- ity policy targets at the level of the university as a whole and the schools Brief description: On the basis of the Equality Concept and the implementation plans of the schools, in the scope of the quality management, the status of the achieved equality goals is verified on a regular basis.
+These re- ports also provide the basis for the allocation of the resources for equality measures.
+Area of responsibility: Staff Unit for Diversity Management and the Centre for Quality Analysis (ZQA) in cooperation with School management, Decentralised Equal Opportunities Officers of the schools, faculties and Central Academic Units, Office for Gender Equality Implementation period: From 2020 Estimated cost: In the scope of the existing resources

-School management

-• Decentralised Equal Opportunities Officers of the schools, faculties and Central Academic Units